 - The Brady Bill has been dismantled in most states due to NRA funding.

-- Most who oppose gun laws blame the Brady Bill on liberals.
-James Brady was a Republican and it would not have passed if not for the 16 Republicans that voted for it
+- Most who oppose gun laws blame liberals.
+James Brady was a Republican and it would not have passed if not for the 16 Republican Senators who voted for it.

 - Those who criticize gun laws as ineffective, don’t seem to be doing anything at all to propose effective ones.